KevinSLTSrr/DadsGarage/README.md

 ### Author

-Kevin (a.k.a.
-SLTSrr) — construction estimator by day, car whisperer by night.
+KevinS (a.k.a.
+LTSrr) — construction estimator by day, car whisperer by night.